Robust d-wave superconductivity from the Su-Schrieffer-Heeger-Hubbard model: possible route to high-temperature superconductivity

 where $\langle ij\rangle$ denotes nearest-neighbor (NN) bond, $c_{i\sigma}^\dagger$ creates an electron on site $i$ with polarization $\sigma$ = $\uparrow$/$\downarrow$, $n_{i\sigma}=c^\dag_{i\sigma}c_{i\sigma}$, $X_{ij}$ and $P_{ij}$ are the displacement and momentum operators of the optical SSH phonon on the NN bond $\langle ij\rangle$.
 The SSH phonon frequency $\omega_D = \sqrt{K/M}$ and the strength of EPC is defined as $\lambda = \alpha^2/(KW)$, where $W=8t$ is the typical band width of the square lattice.
 In the following, we set $t=1$ as the energy unit and focus on repulsive Hubbard interaction $U>0$ with hole doping concentration $\delta = 1/8$ and phonon frequency $\omega_D = 5$.
 We believe the results obtained in the present work apply more generally.

-To gain some insights, we first discuss the SSHH model in the anti-adiabatic (AA) limit ($\omega_D \to \infty$ or $M\to 0$), which was proposed in Ref. \cite{XunCai2021} for understanding AFM ordering at half filling even without $U$.
-In the AA limit, the SSHH model can be reduced to the following effective model by integrating out phonons \cite{XunCai2021}
+To gain some insights, we first discuss the SSHH model in the anti-adiabatic (AA) limit ($\omega_D \to \infty$), although our study below will only focus on finite $\omega_D$ which is more related to real materials.
+In the AA limit, the SSHH model can be reduced to the following effective model by integrating out phonons

 where $J=2\alpha^2/K$ is the strength of interactions mediated by optical phonons in the AA limit when $U$ is not considered, $\mathbf{S}_{i}$ is the spin-1/2 operator, $\Delta_i^\dagger=c^\dagger_{i\uparrow}c^\dagger_{i\downarrow}$ is the on-site pair creation operator, and $n_i=n_{i\uparrow}+n_{i\downarrow}$ is the density operator.
 For finite doping, it is clear that the pair hopping term $-J/2(\Delta^\dag_i\Delta_j+h.c.)$ favors onsite $s$-wave pairing.
 However, such onsite $s$-wave pairing will be strongly suppressed by the Hubbard repulsion $U$.
-Fortunately, the spin exchange coupling $J\mathbf{S}_i\cdot\mathbf{S}_j$ can favor $d$-wave pairing on bonds which cannot be suppressed by the onsite Hubbard repulsion $U$, yielding the possibility of a $d$-wave SC when the $s$-wave components are sufficiently suppressed by the onsite repulsive $U$ \cite{XunCai2021,XunCai-toappear}.
+Fortunately, the spin exchange coupling $J\mathbf{S}_i\cdot\mathbf{S}_j$ can favor $d$-wave pairing on bonds which cannot be suppressed by the onsite Hubbard repulsion $U$, yielding the possibility of a $d$-wave SC when the $s$-wave components are sufficiently suppressed by the onsite repulsive $U$.
+The anti-adiabatic limit model here is quite different from previous related studies; bond phonons are considered here while site phonons were used previously \cite{Assaad1996,Assaad1997}.

-For the general SSHH model with finite $\omega_D$ and finite $U$, we employ DMRG to study ground state properties of the model on $L_x \times L_y$ cylinder with open boundary condition (OBC) along $x$-direction but periodic boundary condition (PBC) along $y$-direction, where $L_x$ and $L_y$ denote the linear size along $x$ and $y$ directions, respectively.
-SC properties of the model are diagnosed by computing equal-time pair-pair correlations in the ground state:
+For the general SSHH model with finite $\omega_D$ and finite $U$, we employ DMRG to study the ground state properties of the model on a $L_x \times L_y$ lattice with open boundary condition (OBC) along the $x$-direction but periodic boundary conditions (PBC) along the $y$-direction, where $L_x$ and $L_y$ denote the lattice size along $x$ and $y$ directions, respectively.
+Throughout this study, we restrict \(L_y \leq 4\) due to constraints of computational complexity, and all data presented in the main text are based on \(L_y = 4\).
+SC properties of the model under study are diagnosed by computing equal-time pair-pair correlation functions in the ground state: